(541) 726-6730 24/7 Emergency Dispatch Available

 Catch Basin Protection

-Upon request, installation and maintenance of filters to capture sediment and pollutants between service intervals
+Upon request, filters and protection devices can be installed and maintained to capture sediment and pollutants between service intervals.

 Stormwater Compliance: What Oregon Requires

 Oregon municipalities and many commercial/industrial facilities operate under NPDES permits that require regular inspection and maintenance of stormwater infrastructure.
-Under MS4 Phase I and Phase II permits, catch basin cleaning is a documented BMP requirement.
+Under MS4 Phase I and Phase II permits, catch basin cleaning is a documented Best Management Practice (BMP) requirement.

 Failing to maintain your storm drain system can result in: